floriandejonckheere/utu-thesis/README.md

 # Build all PDFs
 make

-# Build a specific PDF
+# Build the PDFs in a specific directory
-make proposal.pdf
+make proposal

 # Remove intermediary generated files
 make clean